shakacode/webpacker_lite/README.md

 ## Installation

-WebpackerLite is currently compatible with Rails 4.2+, but there's no guarantee it will still be in the future.
+WebpackerLite is currently compatible with Rails 4.2+.

-The best way to see the installation of webpacker_lite is to use the generator for React on Rails 7.1.0 or greater.
+The best way to see the installation of webpacker_lite is to use the generator for React on Rails 8.0.0 or greater.

 ## Overview